-- French baguette: with its natural crispy crust and its chewy, lightly dense texture, baguette is perfect for bread pudding.
+- French baguette: with its natural crispy crust and chewy, lightly dense texture, a leftover baguette is perfect for bread pudding.

 - Whole wheat/sourdough/rye/multigrain bread: these types of bread are dense and packed with fiber and micronutrients.
 Using them in your bread pudding can be a great way to sneak more fiber into your diet.

 You can use any type of bread you want.
 However, we wouldn’t recommend using regular white bread in a bread pudding recipe.

 When soaked and baked, white bread will create a soft, spongy bread pudding and won’t have the lovely thick, crunchy crust that makes this recipe a winner.

 Here’s list of all the ingredients for today’s bread pudding recipe:

 - Whole egg